 Jason Chomik, a seasoned Canadian technology executive who has been active in the payments and digital transformation space for over 25 years.
 Jason is the Director of the FDX Canada working group to cultivate a culture of collaboration, communication, and technical inclusiveness within FDX between different market segments of the Canadian financial services ecosystem.
 Jason also serves as the primary FDX resource to FDX Canada members to make the FDX workflow more digestible, and to ensure that all FDX Canada members, regardless of firm size or resources, have the ability to meaningfully participate in FDX technical standards development.

-Jennifer’s 20-year career in the financial services industry has included senior roles in investment banking, venture capital, and global risk management.
+Jennifer’s 25-year career in the financial services industry has included senior roles in investment banking, venture capital, and global risk management.
+Prior to joining WCD, Jennifer served as the President & CEO of Toronto Finance International (TFI), a public- private partnership which promotes and develops Canada’s financial services sector and serves as the international representative for the Toronto financial centre.
 Prior to joining TFI, Jennifer was the President & CEO of Women in Capital Markets (WCM), Canada’s largest industry association and advocacy group for women in the financial sector.

-Jennifer is a Director on the Board of Citibank Canada, Director on the Board of the Canada Development Investment Corporation (“CDEV”), Director on the Board of Women’s College Hospital Foundation, and Director on the Board of Tourism Toronto.
-She is also a former Member of the Ontario Venture Capital Fund Advisory Committee, former Chair of the Board of Advisors of the Microskills Business Incubator, and former Director on the Board of Studio 180, an independent, Toronto-based theatre company.
+Jennifer is a Director on the Board of BF&M Insurance Group Ltd, Director on the Board of Agrinam Acquisition Corporation, Director on the Board of the Canada Development Investment Corporation (“CDEV”), and a Director on the Board of Women’s College Hospital Foundation.
+Jennifer is the Co-Chair of the UN convened Financial Centres for Sustainability (FC4S) network and also serves on the Advisory Council for the Institute of Sustainable Finance.
 In 2015 and 2017, she was named a Women’s Executive Network (WXN) Canada’s Most Powerful Women: Top 100 Award Winner.